ApryseSDK/pdftron-react-native/API.md

 ```

 #### canUndo
-Checks for the ability to perform the undo operation from the current snapshot.
+Checks whether an undo operation can be performed from the current snapshot.

 Returns a Promise.